-8. Online safety and the use of mobile technology
+8. Online safety, including filtering and monitoring and mobile technology

 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.

 To address this, our College aims to: